Galgenbergweg 3, Amberg

 Galgenbergweg 3, 92224 Amberg, Germany

-History of the Old Locomotive Shed in Amberg
+Images and Photos of the Old Locomotive Shed Amberg

 Directions and Parking at Galgenbergweg 3